aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-rectangle-to-xps-document/_index.md

 // ExEnd:3
 ```

-## Step 2: Create a New XPS Document
+### Step 2: Create a New XPS Document

+The `XpsDocument` class represents the XPS file you are building and provides methods to add pages, graphics, and other resources.

 ```csharp
 // ExStart:4